plone/training/plone_training_config/instructions.rst

     $ vagrant up

-This takes a very loooong time since it not only sets up the MV but also updates your VM, installs various packages needed for plone-development and runs the installer for Plone 4.3.2.
+This takes a very loooong time since it not only sets up the VM but also updates your VM, installs various packages needed for Plone-development and runs the installer for Plone 4.3.2.

 More often than not this stops with the message *Skipping because of failed dependencies*.